 St. Elizabeth’s is a single form entry Catholic Primary school situated in Wythenshawe, Manchester.
-Our demographic is predominantly White British, but we are becoming more culturally diverse, with Polish, Indian, Filipino, Japanese, French, Portuguese, Albanian, Lithuanian and African communities currently represented in our school.
+Our demographic is predominantly White British, but we are becoming more culturally diverse, with Polish, Indian, Filipino, Portuguese, Afgan, Bulgarian, Czech, Lithuanian and African communities currently represented in our school.

 We believe our pupils need to be outward-facing to recognise their place in society, with the potential to make a positive contribution within their own community and on a global scale.